 - Intra-company transfers are one way to obtain an Irish job from abroad.

 2. Applying for a job from your home country

 - If Intra-company transfer is not an option then you can apply for a job from your home country to a company in Ireland.
 If you get selected and you get the work visa, you can more here.

-- Only if you get the job offer from a company in Ireland, you have to apply for the work visa (again from your home country) and once you get it, then only you can start working here.
+- Only if you get the job offer from a company in Ireland, do you have to apply for a work visa (again from your home country) and once you get it, then only you can start working here.

 - It will be a little difficult to get a job when applying from your home country however if you have good experience in MNCs you can try your luck.
 With patience, you should get an offer.

 - However mostly, they will consider someone who is in Ireland and has studied and worked in Ireland or in Europe over you.